schmalaa/codebase-architect/README.md

 Codebase Architect is an experimental, visually-stunning tool designed to help developers instantly understand unfamiliar repositories.

-Instead of reading through endless folders of code, simply paste a public GitHub URL.
+Instead of reading through endless folders of code, simply paste a public or private GitHub URL (using a secure Personal Access Token).
 The application will fetch the entire codebase structure and render it as an interactive, draggable node-graph.

 **The Magic:** Click on any node (file) in the graph, and our embedded **Architect Agent** (powered by Google's cutting-edge Gemini 2.5 Flash model) will instantly stream a concise, "techy" explanation of exactly what architectural purpose that file serves within the broader project context.

 ## ✨ Features

 - 🕸️ **Live Graph Rendering:** Automatically converts deep file-tree hierarchies into beautiful React Flow node graphs.
+- 📐 **Multiple Layout Engines:** Toggle seamlessly between Radial (Fibonacci Spiral), Tree (`dagre`), and Cluster (`d3-hierarchy`) topological layouts.
+- 🔒 **Private Repository Support:** Bring your closed-source architectures to life using a secure, strictly-proxied GitHub PAT.
 - 🤖 **AI Codebase Architect:** Built-in AI assistant using the Vercel AI SDK to explain complex files on demand.
 - ⚡ **Lightning Fast Streams:** Real-time text streaming powered by Gemini 2.5 Flash.
 - 🛡️ **Production Ready Rate Limits:** Hardened against abuse using Upstash Redis sliding-window IP limits.